 Bands like Nirvana, Pearl Jam, Widespread Panic, The Smashing Pumpkins, Phish, and Soul Asylum all performed at the Cat's Cradle in Carrboro before they mainstreamed to national attention.

-Venues like the Cat's Cradle, The ArtsCenter, Local 506, The Cave, The Station, and Nightlight continue to attract national acts as well as showcasing new local talent in a myriad of genre's.
+Venues like the Cat's Cradle, The ArtsCenter, Local 506, and Nightlight continue to attract national acts as well as showcasing new local talent in a myriad of genre's.
 They keep the music flowing all year round.

-Quaint historic Hillsborough comes to life at night with local and regional acts performing at Hot Tin Roof and Nash Street Tavern.
+Quaint historic Hillsborough comes to life at night with local and regional acts performing at Hot Tin Roof and Nash Street Tavern and Yonder: Southern Cocktails and Brew.
 Volume Records & Beer is Hillsborough's newest spot to hear music in the form of vinyl records.
 Think vintage record shops with rows and rows of albums to sift through but here you can drink beer.
 The owners, Tony Lopez and Nathan Andrews invite you to sip and shop.

 Record label YepRoc Records has also made their home in Hillsborough.
 Artists producing under this label include Tift Merritt, Nick Lowe, Mandolin Orange, Southern Culture on the Skids, Los Straitjackets, just to name a few.